 Supplemental Security Income

 As an example, the first $20 of income earned during a month, and the first $65 of earnings and one-half of earnings over $65 per month are not included.
-Government assistance such as food stamps or heating assistance are not included as well.
+Government assistance such as SNAP (formerly food stamps) or heating assistance are not included as well.

 SSDI benefits are awarded to disabled workers who meet the SSA’s criteria for being disabled but also meet the criteria set forth to receive benefits from this program.
 In order to qualify for SSDI, you have had to earn sufficient credits from working.
 In general, this means you must have worked the equivalent of five years full-time out of the last 10.
 This guideline can vary based on your age at the time of your claim.